 Artefacts of indigenous cultures from all over the world are another part of the collection, which anchors a poly-cultural, ancestral and historical element in the Woods Art Institute.
 This feeds into the conversations surrounding the contemporary art on site, expanding the context of Western positions and bearing witness to the original significance of art in the context of human development.

 As an active exhibition and production site, unspoiled and shaped landscape, the WAI is now a place for historical and new architecture, as well as events of all art fields to Hamburg and the region.
 Located in a western extension of the Sachsenwald Forest, the park area, designed by Rudolph Jürgens and laid out in 1914 as the country estate of a Belgian merchant, now encompasses a picturesque ensemble of thatched half-timbered houses, a functional building from the 1940s and the modern exhibition house of the WAI Galleries with the Reinking Collection.
 The result of the unique history of development and use is a campus that features generous green areas as well as open and alternating intimate exhibition, work and recreational rooms, surrounded by the ever-present, primal nature of the forest.

-View the following images, for a great indoor and outdoor impression of the Woods Art Institute, or view further into the Reinking Collection, with this Online Exhibition from 2015.
+View the following images, for a great indoor and outdoor impression of the Woods Art Institute.

 The WAI Woods Art Institute - Sammlung Reinking is featured in the BMW ART GUIDE by INDEPENDENT COLLECTORS.